Darwin Airfield (RAAF Station Darwin)

 Wartime History

 This otherwise remote base became the an important location during WWII.
 After Allied units fell back to Australia in early 1942, it became a target for Japanese air raids, and became an important Allied airfield.
-Darwin was contiually repaired and expanded during WWII.
+Darwin was continually repaired and expanded during WWII.
 About 75 units operated there during the war, from the RAAF, USAAF and RAF.

-HQ FEAF, HQ 5th Bomber Command Dec 25, 1941 - Jan 14, 1942
+FEAF, 5th Bomber Command December 25, 1941 - Jan 14, 1942

 Japanese Air Raids